-This programme is suited to those looking to study a broad business based degree with an international focus, and for those interested in developing a career within business management in areas such as management consultancy, marketing and human resource management.
+This programme is suited to those looking to study a vast business based degree with an international focus and for those interested in developing a career within business management in areas such as management consultancy, marketing and human resource management.

 Professional skill development

 - advanced knowledge of international business and management and how to improve the quality of management, leadership and practice in organisations

 - applied skills in problem solving, decision-making, critical thinking and analysis

 - direct experience of working in multi-cultural environments to analyse business issues and develop strategic approaches to address these issues

 These modules introduce and then develop to an advanced level your understanding of the key management subjects and business understandings required by international managers.